ianhistorillo/ianhistorillo/README.md

 Working at <a href = "https://ffcfoundationph.com/">GMA Faith Family Foundation Inc.</a> as a volunteer Web Master.

-Working as a full time PHP and WordPress Developer and recently engaged in React JS and other Javascript libraries.
+Working as a full time React JS / PHP Developer and recently engaged in WordPress and other CMS.

 Aiming to learn more on AWS and get certified.